MechanicalRabbit/DataKnots.jl/doc/src/overview.md

 department.

-For our inquiry, we need to compare each employee's salary with the the average salary.
+For our inquiry, we need to compare each employee's salary with the average salary.
 However, we cannot evaluate both `salary` and `mean_salary` in the same context.

     @query chicago begin
         employee